gkunz/gastimeter/README.md

 ### Use libcamera tooling

-Use `libcamera-jpeg` to capture an image and feed this into `gastimator` using the `--image` option.
+Use `libcamera-jpeg` to capture an image and feed this into `gastimeter` using the `--image` option.

 ## License